jwbe/beanstalk-microsite/src/content/articles/welcome-to-beanstalk/welcome-to-beanstalk.md

 date: 2020-02-28T17:12:33.962Z
 category: Beanstalk
 coverImage: './welcome-to-beanstalk.jpg'
-coverImage_alt: 'Photo of a group of children looking pleased with their vegetables'
+coverImage_alt: 'Photo showing screenshots from Beanstalk'
 heading: Welcome to Beanstalk!
 subheading: Why Beanstalk and how we help families build a lump sum to give their children the best possible launch into adult life
 author: Julian